 My advisee has a solid GPA but she is no longer eligible for financial aid at GCC based on Unsatisfactory Financial Aid Progress?
 Is this possible?

 It is possible.
 Financial Aid Satisfactory Academic Standards are set by the Federal Department of Education and are far stricter than GCC’s Satisfactory Academic Standards.
 Please check here for a full explanation on the 3 components of Financial Aid Satisfactory Progress.

 I’m trying to register my advisee for the upcoming term, but he has a financial aid hold?
 How does the student know he has a hold on his records?

-All Holds, regardless of type, are listed under Student Records in MyGCC.
+All holds, regardless of type, are listed under My Account in MyGCC.
 Financial aid holds result from unsatisfied Outstanding Requirements and are found in student’s MyGCC record.
-Most financial aid holds result from incomplete Direct Education Loan Exit Counseling.
-GCC requires all student borrowers to complete Exit Counseling every year.
 If you and the student have any question, please call us!
 We will do everything we can to answer your questions and help clear any hold status.